enescankaya/enescankaya/Readme.md

 ## About Me

-I am a Senior Computer Engineering Student specializing in interface development with expertise in cross-platform application development and embedded systems.
+I am a Senior Computer Engineer specializing in interface development with expertise in cross-platform application development and embedded systems.
 With a strong foundation in technical skills and teamwork, I have successfully delivered diverse projects and continually strive to enhance my knowledge and abilities.

 <div align="left">